-Seed’s consultant meets with key stakesholders to identify the business issues, the current culture and organizaitonal circumstances.
+Seed’s consultant meets with key stakeholders to identify the business issues, the current culture and organizational circumstances.
 This stage may involve focus groups, field visit, pre-mastery test or on-line assessments.

 Real skill, competence change only occurs when there is consistent reinforcement on the job.
 We provide the accountability and motivation for participants to apply new skill learnt after class-room training.
 This phase may involve focus groups, field visit, post-mastery test.